MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/cognitive-services-api.md

 [Azure Cognitive Services](https://docs.microsoft.com/azure/cognitive-services/) are a set of APIs, SDKs, and services available to make your applications more intelligent, engaging, and discoverable.
 These services enable you to easily add intelligent features – such as emotion and video detection; facial, speech and vision recognition; and speech and language understanding – into your applications.

 We'll focus on "language understanding" for this article, working with the Text Analytics API.
 This API enables you to detect sentiment, key phrases, topics, and language from your text.
-Let's get started by trying out a demo of the API, then signing up for a preview version.
+Let's get started by trying out a demo of the API.

 ## Prerequisites